 What is Inventory Valuation?

 Inventory valuation refers to the practice of accounting for the value of a business’ inventory.
-Business inventories refer to all the supplies that a business requires to operate, and are either utilized in the production process or sold off to customers.
-For example, a bakery would consider inputs such as flour, sugar or icing as raw materials inventories.
-Additionally, the bakery could consider fresh baked goods as sales inventories that are awaiting purchase from customers.
+Business inventories refer to all the supplies that a business requires to operate, and that are either utilized in the production process or sold off to customers.
+For example, a bakery would consider inputs such as flour, sugar, or icing as raw materials inventory.
+Additionally, the bakery could consider fresh baked goods as sales inventory that is awaiting purchase from customers.

-Generally speaking, inventory is costly to hold, and operating with as small of an inventory as possible is often times more profitable.
-Inventories require businesses to hold them, a practice which may entail businesses to purchase storage facilities.
+Generally speaking, inventory is costly to hold, and operating with as small of an inventory as possible is oftentimes optimally profitable.
+Inventories require a place to hold them, a practice which may entail businesses to purchase storage facilities.